What if I just flow…

 We work with an explore seasonal aspects and its qualities and how they operate within you

-There are TWO options to start your therapeutic journey in nature, outside:
+There are THREE options to start your therapeutic journey in nature, outside:

-- You might want to incorporate all six areas of exploration listed above in a 6-weeks meetings.
+1. You might want to incorporate all six areas of exploration listed above in a 6-weeks meetings.
 We meet on a weekly basis for up to 2 hours to explore all of the above.
-Can be purchased as a 6-week bundle of sessions.

-- You choose to work with and explore a specific area (see above) as an one-off session or a number of sessions.
-Purchased on a session-by-session basis.
+2. You can choose to work with and explore a specific area (see above) as an one-off session or a number of sessions.

 All traditional aspects of counselling/psychotherapy apply to working outside, such as observation of boundaries, confidentiality and a therapeutic relationship.
 Please contact me by phoning 07710 490239 or send me an email by clicking HERE